 Students may choose to enroll in the vocational nursing option of the associate degree program.
-These students complete the first year of the associate degree track plus vocational summer courses in preparation for vocational nurse licensure by examination.
-These students receive a certificate of completion from Angelina College.
+Students complete the first year of the associate degree track plus vocational summer courses in preparation for vocational nurse licensure by examination.
+Students receive a certificate of completion from Angelina College.
 After completing the vocational nursing option, students may exit or continue through the second year of the curriculum and complete the associate degree nursing track.